GU-DataLab/Demographic-Inference/DITL/README.md

 Usage
 1. To run the code, you need to download the Wiki data from https://portals.mdi.georgetown.edu/public/demographic-inference

 2. We use some dummy examples here to help you start.
+This includes<br />
-This includes:- a random generated IMDB dataset
+	a random generated IMDB dataset
 		imdb_gt.csv -- IMDB ground truth with fake username and gender imdb_embeddings -- the embeddings for each user from the IMDB dataset